Tommys7/Tommys7/README.md

 ## Projects

-[Here](https://github.com/Tommys7?tab=repositories)you can find some of the projects I've worked on during my courses.
+[Here](https://github.com/Tommys7?tab=repositories) you can find some of the projects I've worked on during my courses.
 I love challenging problems and implementing efficient solutions.